A market study on the breakfast cereal category

-In Consumer Corner’s October, 13th retail study on the yogurt industry, it was noted that, “Refrigerated yogurts are the eighth largest selling subcategory in food, drug and mass market.”
+In Consumer Corner’s October, 13th retail study on the yogurt industry, it was noted that, “Refrigerated yogurts are the eighth largest selling subcategory.
+In food, drug and mass market.”

-Specifically, 45% of yogurt eaters consume it for breakfast, while 32% consume at lunch, or in the late afternoon (32%), late morning (25%) or late night (25%).
+Specifically, 45% of yogurt eaters consume it for breakfast.
+While 32% consume at lunch, or in the late afternoon (32%), late morning (25%) or late night (25%).

 Yogurt is healthy

-Package Facts noted that,“The U.S. market for yogurt sold at retail to be $7.3 billion in 2012… this group is attributed to sub category: Greek Yogurt.”
+Package Facts noted that,“The U.S. market for yogurt sold at retail to be $7.3 billion in 2012… this group is attributed to sub category.
+Greek Yogurt.”

-Greek Yogurt stands out from other styles of yogurt as it’s considered to be rich and creamy in its texture.
+Greek Yogurt stands out from other styles of yogurt.
+And, it’s considered to be rich and creamy in its texture.

-Plus, when the lactose is strained, the yogurt loses some of its sugar and carbohydrates.
+As a reult, when the lactose is strained, the yogurt loses some of its sugar and carbohydrates.

 Let’s consider a few of the Greek yogurts